squaresLab/squaresLab.github.io/projects.md

 # Projects, Code

 Here we list our research efforts by subject, linking to code and data associated with various projects/papers.
-We still consolidating to this site;
+As of April 2017, we still consolidating to this site;
-you may also have luck on [Claire's research page](http://clairelegoues.com/research).
+you may also have luck on [Claire's research page](http://clairelegoues.com/research) or by contacting us.
 If you can't find something or think we've forgotten anything, please contact us directly or file an issue with this page.